18 clinics across the UK

 The Decision to Undergo a Breast Lift and Enlargement

-One of the main reasons that women choose to undergo a breast uplift with implants is due to droopy, sagging and deflated breasts.
-If you are looking to lift and enlarge your breasts having a breast uplift with implants, an augmented mastopexy, is the only option for a significant result, particularly for those with smaller breasts.
+One of the main reasons that women choose to undergo a Breast Uplift is due to them disliking their droopy, sagging and deflated breasts.
+If you are looking to lift and enlarge your breasts having a Breast Uplift with implants, an Augmented Mastopexy, is the only option for significant results, particularly for those with smaller breasts.

 Why Breasts Sag

 Breasts are naturally lifted and supported by ligaments, called Copper's ligaments, which over time can stretch and cause a sagging appearance.
 Loose skin or the loss of skin's elasticity can also lead to droopy, deflated boobs.
 The degree to which breasts become sagging and droopy will be influenced by numerous factors including:

 - Gravity: your body cannot defy gravity, as it pulls your breasts down it stretches and strains your breast's ligaments.

 - Breast size: larger breasts leads to a higher chance of sagging purely because higher breast mass is more vulnerable to gravity.
 Smaller breasts with a rounder bottom tend to hold their shape better than other breast shapes and sizes.
 A higher BMI is often associated with larger breasts.